primus/primus/README.md

 needs to support.
 This ensures that the incoming requests always go back to the same server.
 If your load balancer does not support sticky sessions, get another one.
 I highly recommend [HAProxy](http://haproxy.1wt.eu/).
-According to my own testing it the fastest and best proxy available that supports WebSockets.
+According to my own testing it is the fastest and best proxy available that supports WebSockets.
 See https://github.com/observing/balancerbattle for more detailed information.

 The reason for which sticky-sessions are so important is that a lot of frameworks